konsumer/feminist-phone/README.md

 *  output incoming texts/voice for display on site
 *  feminist chat AI for honeypotting creepers into wasting their time.
 Get inspiration from [here](http://www.personalityforge.com/)
-*  possibly (mildly) harass incoming texts with periodic texts back
+*  possibly (mildly) harass incoming texts with periodic texts/calls back
 *  good documentation
 *  multiple telephony backends (maybe some of the heroku addons for convenience)